JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 ### Native

-Unfortunately, for Kotlin/Native there is no way to reuse implementation of someone else, and you need to write it yourself.
+Unfortunately, there is no relevant third-party implementation for Kotlin/Native, and you need to write it yourself.

-1. In the `nativeMain/kotlin` directory, create the structure `org/jetbrains/base64`.
+1. In the `nativeMain/kotlin` directory, create the `org/jetbrains/base64` package.
-2. Create the `Base64.kt` file in the new directory.
+2. Create the `Base64.kt` file in the new package.
 3. Provide your own implementation for the `Base64Factory` object:

     ```kotlin